We've come up with a few care tips to share with you to help extend your enjoyment of our unique and fashionable footwear.

 - After cleaning and drying, you should apply a wax or polish to your patent leather shoe.
 This will protect the leather from future dirt, but it will also help to waterproof the leather, making for greater longevity.

-For more care and cleaning information please contact us directly.
+For more care and cleaning information please contact us at firstname.lastname@example.org.